What is effective communication? 13 steps to improve it

 • Listen attentively.

-Step #13: Follow the four steps for nonviolent communication (NVC)
+Step #13: Follow the 4 steps for nonviolent communication (NVC)

-The four NVC steps (NVC stands for Nonviolent Communication, but the abbreviation also often refers to Compassionate Communication) help you consciously use words to express what you want.
+NVC or Nonviolent Communication (sometimes referred to as compassionate communication) can help you consciously use words to express what you want.

 The concept, developed by Marshall Rosenberg, Ph.D., includes the following steps: